-Bemittened Bernie: The meme that rang around the world
+Bemittened Bernie: The meme that resonated around the world

 Other takes were more overtly political:

-Here Sanders is pictured in what could be the alleged hookah bar in Russian President Vladimir Putin’s gigantic palace, recently uncovered in an investigation by jailed opposition leader Alexei Navalny:
+Here Sanders is pictured in what could be the hookah bar in Russian President Vladimir Putin’s alleged gigantic palace, recently detailed in an investigation by jailed opposition leader Alexei Navalny:

 The memes keep coming, and the shot of Sanders seen around the world has come to epitomize the strangeness of the Internet — and of politics in the digital age.